Brooklyn–Battery Tunnel: Later years

 In 1971, the Brooklyn–Battery Tunnel was designated Interstate 478 in preparation for the "Westway" project, which would reconstruct the West Side Highway to Interstate Highway standards.
 Although the project was canceled in 1985, the I-478 designation still exists and is contiguous with the entirety of the Brooklyn–Battery Tunnel.
 However, I-478 is not posted on any public signage.
 Under an agreement with Verizon Wireless, the Brooklyn–Battery Tunnel received cellular service in 1995.

 The Brooklyn–Battery Tunnel was closed completely after the September 11 attacks due to the proximity of the Manhattan portal to the World Trade Center site.
 Although many major crossings within the city were also closed following the attacks, they reopened relatively quickly, albeit with HOV restrictions during rush hours.
 The western tube of the Brooklyn–Battery Tunnel was the first part of the tunnel to reopen, in October 2001, and carried only southbound traffic.
 However, the West Side Highway was closed to traffic south of Canal Street, some 30 blocks north of the tunnel portal, and part of the highway had been destroyed during the attacks.
 Consequently, officials feared that traffic in the tunnel would be backed up at least 40 blocks if the highway was reopened.
 As a result, work started on a temporary roadway leading from the highway to the tunnel.
 The northbound tube, which reopened in March 2002, was the last crossing into Manhattan to reopen.

 In 2010, New York State legislators voted to rename the Brooklyn–Battery Tunnel after former Governor Hugh Carey.
 The tunnel was officially renamed the Hugh L. Carey Tunnel on October 22, 2012.
 Less than a week after the tunnel was officially renamed, it was closed in preparation for Hurricane Sandy, marking the first-ever weather-related-closure for the tunnel.
 It was subsequently flooded after a severe storm surge.
 The Hugh L. Carey Tunnel reopened on November 13 following a cleanup process that included the removal of an estimated 86 e6USgal of water.
-It had been the last New York City river crossing to reopen.
+It was the last New York City river crossing to reopen.